plazas/bf_hxrg_ppl/README.md

 -Discard if it has at least one bad pixel.
 -For each source, loop over pixels in postage stamp
-- Use function “fit\_pixel\_ramp” to fit a quadratic function to the ramps of the spots, flats, and darks.
+- Use function `fit_pixel_ramp` to fit a quadratic function to the ramps of the spots, flats, and darks.
 - After fitting the ramps, calculate model residuals.
 Figure 2 in paper.
 - Correct stamps of darks, spots, and flats for NL by using the quadratic formula.
 Subtract darks after correcting for NL.
 - Calculate size of corrected stamp, save in a vector.